Search Results: AJF Live

 On Offer

-May 2025, Part 1 Right now, we all could use a treat.
+October 2025, Part 2 These times feel unsettling, so we could all use a treat.
 It feels good to get a terrific piece of art jewelry for ourselves while celebrating and supporting artists and the galleries who show them!
 Art Jewelry Forum’s international gallery supporters celebrate and exhibit art jewelry.
-Our bi-monthly On Offer series allows this extensive network of international galleries to…
+Our bi-monthly On Offer series allows this extensive network…

 Read More...